 If your performance is not where it should be, your manager will outline next steps.
 If they feel you’re putting forth good effort and could use more time to show improvement, they may extend the timeline of the PIP.
 If your manager feels your performance has not improved at all and you haven’t met the requirements outlined in your PIP, they may decide to terminate your employment with Basecamp.

 If you are terminated, we try our best to prevent that from creating a crisis for you.
 Basecamp offers a severance package that pays out immediately upon your termination: one month’s pay for every year you’ve worked at Basecamp (up to 4 months).
-That severance package also includes medical and dental insurance for you and your dependents if you’ve been on our policies.
-And when you begin looking for work, your manager and the company will provide references or recommendations when possible.
+That severance package also includes medical and dental insurance for you and your dependents if you’ve been on our policies for the same time period, compensation for unused vacation time, compensation for unused sabbatical time if applicable (2 year lookback window), and any remaining cash value of the previous years’ year-end gift (1 year lookback window).
+When you begin looking for work, your manager and the company will provide references or recommendations when possible.

 What’s the biggest, most important detail missing from everything above?